ducalex/retro-go/README.md

 | Menu    | Game menu (save/quit)  |
 | Volume  | Options menu  |

+Note: If you are stuck in an emulator, hold MENU while powering up the device to return to the launcher.

 # Game covers/artwork
 The preferred cover art format is 8bit PNG with a resolution of less than 200x200 and I